-Engine coolant temperature gauge: Indicates engine coolant temperature.
+Engine coolant temperature

+gauge: Indicates engine coolant temperature.
 At normal operating temperature, the needle will be in the normal range (between "H" and "C").
 If it enters the red section, the engine is overheating.
-Stop the vehicle as soon as safely possible, switch off the engine and let the engine cool.
+Stop the vehicle as soon as safely possible, switch off the engine as possible, switch off the engine and let the engine cool.